 Admission to museums

 Most of the big museums in Cologne are run by the city.
-With the Museumscard (18 euros for one person, 30 euros for two adults and two children), you can enjoy two whole days of free admission.
+With the Museumscard (18 euros for one person, 30 euros for two adults and two children), you can enjoy two successive days of free admission.
 Students, trainees and handicapped visitor are entitled to the usual discounts, provided they can prove their eligibility.
 On the “Langer Donnerstag” (Late-Night Thursday), the first Thursday in the month, anyone whose primary place of residence is Cologne is entitled to free admission to the permanent collection of the municipal museums (with the exception of public holidays).
 And it’s also interesting for non-locals: from 5 pm, admission to the Museum Ludwig costs just 7 euros for the collection and the special exhibition(s).
 Extended opening times (until 10 pm), special lectures and guided tours round off the programme.
-You can also make additional savings if you buy your tickets online: in this case, tickets for the Museum Ludwig double up as a VRS ticket for public transport in and around the city.
+You can also make additional savings if you buy your tickets online: in this case, tickets for the Museum Ludwig double up as a VRS ticket for public transport in and around the city. museenkoeln.de

 How to get to Cologne